DecisionsDev/odm-docker-kubernetes/contrib/monitor/rest-connector/README.md

 - Integrate with monitoring agents (Prometheus JMX exporter, Instana, Dynatrace) that speak HTTP
 - Query or invoke MBean operations from scripts and CI pipelines using plain `curl` or any HTTP client

-## How to expose ODM metrics in OCP
+## How to expose ODM restConnector in OCP

 ### Create a secret to use the Entitled Registry